shah-zeb-naveed/data-structures-and-algorithms/README.md

   - Binary Search:
-    - Searching something in a certain space
     - Can guess loose boundaries for initial search space and iterate
+     - Binary search remains tricky to implement.
+Is it mid or mid + 1?
+Do we return left or right and until when does the loop run.
+    - Do test infinite loop
+    - I think the safest thing to do is to test last two remaining separately.

   - In subarray sum etc problems, just start with creating a cum sum and if question talks about mod, just develop a mod table.
     - Remember that if you have a mod X, adding the divisor to numerator will result in the same mod again.
 This way you can detect sums.
   - When wanna group stuff, connected components is one way but if working with strings, and trying to group different sequences of strings together, designing a hash key to use might be the only way to go about it.
     - Can use collisions to our advantage.
-  - While processing strings, do see if stacks can help or if checking validity, create a state machine.
     - See if processing char by char makes more logical sense or splitting by a delimiter.
   - Visualize things in a practical manner as well in addition to in a data structure-oriented manner.
 E.g. if visualizing a unix file path, it makes sense to first visualize the problem by creating a tree similar to what we see in Windows file explorer.
-  - Binary search remains tricky to implement.
-Is it mid or mid + 1?
-Do we return left or right and until when does the loop run.
-    - Do test infinite loop
+  -
-    - I think the safest thing to do is to test last two remaining separately.

   - Do check if any sort of computations can be performed along the way.
 (Deduplication)
     - Remember the operator precendence.
 If  or / are included:
       - Have cur_operand, prev_operand and value to take care of precendence

   - **Spanning Tree:**
       - **Wighted, undirected, connected graph**
     - **Kruskal:**